Physician Assistant Admissions Requirements

 You will enter Springfield College as a first-year student.
 Those who qualify will earn a Bachelor of Science in Health Science: Pre-PA Studies and complete the Master of Science in Physician Assistant Studies in 6 years.
 The professional phase of the program begins in January of the senior year.
 The Bachelor of Science in Health Science/Pre-PA is awarded in May of the fourth year.
 The Master of Science degree is awarded at the conclusion of the PA program.

 To successfully matriculate from the pre professional phase to the professional, master’s phase of the program, you must meet all program standards and participate in an interview.
-What sets our program apart is all qualified Pre-PA students are guaranteed an interview with the graduate admissions committee in the fall of their junior year.
+What sets our program apart is all qualified Pre-PA students are guaranteed an interview with the graduate admissions committee at the end of their sophomore year.
 If offered a seat in the graduate professional phase of the program, students are eligible to begin the graduate phase in the spring of their senior year.
 A maximum of 35 seats are reserved for students through this track.

 Any student who is not offered a seat in the graduate professional phase of the program will remain at Springfield College and reapply through our graduate admissions process at the next cycle.